Creating Equal Opportunity for all.

 Pupil premium is additional funding provided to schools for supporting more disadvantaged children to ensure they benefit from the same opportunities as their peers.
 There are three categories of children that qualify for pupil premium:

 - Those who are eligible for free school meals (FSM)

 - Armed forces children

-Please click on the link below for our Pupil Premium Action Plan 2015-2016
+Please click on the link below for our Pupil Premium Action Plans

-For details of expenditure and outcomes of spending of pupil premium received for the academic year 2014-2015 please see report attached below.
+For details of expenditure and outcomes of spending of pupil premium received for the academic year 2017-2018 please see reports attached to links below.